Hans Kelsen: Hans Kelsen Institute and Hans Kelsen Research Center

 For the occasion of Hans Kelsen's 90th birthday, the Austrian federal government decided on 14 September 1971 to establish a foundation bearing the name "Hans Kelsen-Institut".
 The Institut became operational in 1972.
 Its task is to document the Pure Theory of Law and its dissemination in Austria and abroad, and to inform about and encourage the continuation and development of the pure theory.
-To this end it produces, through the publishing house Manz, a book series that currently runs to more than 30 volumes.
+To this end it produces, through the publishing house Manz, a book series (Schriftenreihe) that currently runs to more than 40 volumes.
 The Institut administers the rights to Kelsen's works and has edited several works from his unpublished papers, including General Theory of Norms (1979, translated 1991) and Secular Religion (2012, written in English).
 The Institut's database is free online with login registration.
 The founding directors of the Institut, Kurt Ringhofer and Robert Walter, held their posts until their deaths respectively in 1993 and 2010.
-The current directors are Clemens Jabloner (since 1993)Jabloner, Clemens (2009).
-Logischer Empirismus und Reine Rechtslehre: Beziehungen zwischen dem Wiener Kreis und der Hans Kelsen-Schule, (Veröffentlichungen des Instituts Wiener Kreis) (German Edition) Paperback by Clemens Jabloner (Editor), Friedrich Stadler (Editor). and Thomas Olechowski (since 2011).
+The current directors are Clemens Jabloner (since 1993) and Thomas Olechowski (since 2011).

 In 2006, the Hans-Kelsen-Forschungsstelle (Hans Kelsen Research Center) was founded under the direction of Matthias Jestaedt at the Friedrich-Alexander University of Erlangen-Nuremberg.
 After Jestaedt's appointment at the Albert-Ludwigs-University of Freiburg in 2011, the center was transferred there.
-The Hans-Kelsen-Forschungsstelle publishes, in cooperation with the Hans Kelsen-Institut and through the publishing house Mohr Siebeck, a historical-critical edition of Kelsen's works which is planned to reach more than 30 volumes; as of July 2013, the first five volumes have been published.
+The Hans-Kelsen-Forschungsstelle publishes, in cooperation with the Hans Kelsen-Institut and through the publishing house Mohr Siebeck, a historical-critical edition of Kelsen's works which is planned to reach more than 30 volumes; as of March 2025, the first eight volumes have been published, of which the first five are free online.

 An extensive biography of Kelsen by Thomas Olechowski, Hans Kelsen: Biographie eines Rechtswissenschaftlers (Hans Kelsen: Biography of a Legal Scientist), was published in May 2020.